Payment Plans and Alternative Payment Arrangements

 During Governor’s Declared State of Emergency Related to the COVID-19 Pandemic (In effect)

-• Give you a written notice with information on the availability of the Virginia Rent
+The written notice must have information on the availability of the Virginia Rent and

-• The landlord will apply to RRP on behalf of tenant or cooperate with tenant’s RRP or
+The landlord will apply to RMRP on behalf of tenant or cooperate with tenants RRP or

 other rental assistance application.